gearoidfox/numbers/e/README.md

 # e

-Programs to estimate **e**, the base of the natural logarithm.
+Programs to approximate **e**, the base of the natural logarithm.

+### Using infinite series
 - By summing the series 1/(n!) for n = 0,1,2... :

     perl6 series.p6

+### Using numerical integration
-- Using binary search to find e such that the integral from 1 to e of the function 1/x is equal to 1:
+- Find a value for e such that the integral of dx/x from 1 to e is equal to 1.

     octave euler.m

+### Using numerial differentiation
+- Find a value for e such that d/dx e^x = e^x

+    make
+    ./e